seanmacavaney/pyterrier-caching/README.md

     # This will be faster than iterating over the entire corpus, especially for
     # large datasets.

-# Use the IndexerCache cache object just as you would an indexer
+# Use the ScorerCache cache object just as you would a scorer
 cached_pipeline = MyFirstStage() >> cached_scorer

 cached_pipeline(dataset.get_topics())